yoav-sadeh/my-linkedin-connections/README.md

 **Disclaimer:**

-This project is not by any mean production ready and is only a POC/proposition.
+Currently, this project is not production ready.